konklone/tmcw.github.com/_posts/2013-03-05-math-for-pictures.md

 ideally it's a good introduction to those who want to make pretty things with [d3js](http://d3js.org/), canvas, or other tools.

-In essence, I'll try to explain four parts of Javascript's built-in math
+In essence, I'll try to explain four parts of Javascript's built-in `Math`
 object:

 * `Math.cos(a)`, which we use to get x positions from angles